United Way ALICE Report: Florida

 ALICE refers to the population in our communities that are Asset Limited, Income Constrained, Employed.
 The ALICE population represents those among us who are working, but due to child care costs, transportation challenges, high cost of living and so much more are living paycheck to paycheck.

 To achieve lasting change, we must first understand the population of families that are working hard but falling short in each of our communities and across Florida.
 We commissioned the United Way ALICE Report to better understand this challenged and often overlooked population and provide each local United Way with data to promote stronger and more resilient communities.

-If you would like to connect with your local United Way to learn what they are doing to use the Report or you would like to help support the launch and use of the Report in your community, please click here.
+If you would like to connect with your local United Way to learn what they are doing to use the Report or you would like to use the Report in your community, please click here.